ravirai2020/VR-project2-BAB/README.md

 - Corona baby disappears after 20 seconds.

-- Corona baby causes damage to the player if it goes to the alarm zone (6 feets), and then, it disappears.
+- Corona baby infects the player if it goes to the alarm zone (6 feets).

 ![monster_features](figures/monster_explain.png)